cmusatyalab/hawk/README.md

 *Hawk* is a bandwidth-frugal learning system for discovering instances of rare targets from weakly connected distributed data source called "scouts."
 The mission starts with a machine learning (ML) model trained on very few labeled data.
 The incoming data is inferred using the model.
-Hawk uses acctive learning techniques to choose a small subset of data to query the labeler for annotations.
+Hawk uses active learning techniques to choose a small subset of data to query the labeler for annotations.
 The obtained labels are added to the labeled training set to periodically improve the quality of models present in the scouts.